Veil-of-Aether/worldbuilding/Characters/Merfolk/vasea.md

 # Vasea
 ### Oracle

-An oracle who interprets the songs of the deep currents
+Vasea is an oracle who interprets the currents of the water as songs